jorenvandeweyer/hue.js/docs.md

 The group model created from an API response with some methods to control the group

 ### Group.bridge
-- {Bridge} returns the bridge that provided the group Class
+- {Bridge} returns the bridge that provided the group class

 ### Group.all()
 - {Promise\<Group[]\>} returns a promise that resolves to an array of groups